 Protect Your Child's Identity

-For example, an identity thief using a 10-year-old’s identity likely will be able to use it for eight years before the child’s first credit check.
-By that time, the criminal may have racked up years of debt, which can take years to resolve and possibly restrict a child’s chance of getting a job, college loan, or open a credit card.
+Identity thieves use child identities to rack up years of debt.
+These issues can take many years to resolve and can possibly restrict a child’s chance of getting a job, college loan, or credit card.

-Because of the identity theft threat, it’s never too early to check your child’s credit report.
+It’s never too early to check your child’s credit report.
 The Federal Trade Commission recommends all parents check to see if their children have credit reports when they turn 16.
 This gives parents time to correct any errors on the report.
-To check your child’s credit, you must submit an in-writing request to one of the credit reporting agencies.
-Follow the instructions on each of the three credit reporting agency websites:

 - 2017 Annual Report Published